 Last September's iPhone X model ditched Touch ID and the home button in favour of Face ID.
 This will surely mean the next iPad Pro will also have Face ID.
 And why not?
 Could it have Qi-compatible wireless charging, too?

 iOS 12 was announced at WWDC 2018.
-In the source code, developer Guilherme Rambo has already found some references to Face ID for the iPad. iOS 12 includes a new Face ID and Passcode settings menu, where you can choose which features you want to use it to unlock.
+In the source code, developer Guilherme Rambo found some references to Face ID for the iPad. iOS 12 includes a new Face ID and Passcode settings menu, where you can choose which features you want to use it to unlock.

 Apple reduced the iPad Pro 10.5's bezels by 40 percent compared to the iPad Pro 9.7, meaning it is a very similar size to the smaller-screened model but with a 20 percent larger display.